-Strength training is a girl’s best friend for so many reasons.
-Half-a-dozen research-proven reasons are included in this post.
-Longevity just may have unofficially been the buzzword in health and wellness circles last year.
+Strength training is a girl’s best friend for so many reasons, and half a dozen research-proven reasons are included in this post.
+You might have noticed that longevity may have unofficially been the buzzword in health and wellness circles the last few years.
 Yet, who wants to live longer unless they can live well?
-Strength training is your key to aging better and dozens of research studies are proving it.
+Strength training is your key to aging better, and dozens of research studies are proving it.

 Let’s start with the basics.
 Living longer better starts with not dying.
 Older adults who participated in strength training twice a week have 46 percent lower odds of death for any reason than those who did not.
 One study showed that overall they reduced their specific risk of cardiac death and cancers.
 They tended to be normal in body weight and have overall healthier habits.
 One good thing leads to another.

-You can thank your parents for your eye color but you can’t blame them for the way you age.
-Genes play their part but they get their script based on your habits.
-It’s well known that epigenetics, your environment and what you do, plays a bigger role in just about every component of life than your genes do.
+You can thank your parents for your eye color, but you can’t blame them for the way you age.
+Genes play their part, but they get their script based on your habits.
+It’s well known that epigenetics, your environment, and what you do play a bigger role in just about every component of life than your genes do.

-Turns out if you’re strength training you’re going to change the way you age for the better.
-One of the key indices used to gage aging is mitochondria function.
+It turns out that if you’re strength training, you’re going to change the way you age for the better.
+One of the key indices used to gauge aging is mitochondria function.

 Mitochondria function is responsible for energy production for use throughout your body at every level.
 This is the currency of your energy and vitality for the second half.

 It used to be widely accepted that mitochondrial function simply declined with age.
-Studies have now shown not just a slowing of decline but a reversal of mitochondria impairment within 6 months of twice per week strength training.
+Studies have now shown not only a slowing or decline but a reversal of mitochondria impairment within 6 months of twice per week strength training.
 It’s never too late to start.

-The good news is body composition changes occur with about 60% less time required to see change from cardio.
-You can spend about 15 minutes instead of 45 and get better lasting results with changes in increased muscle and decreased fat.
+If you’re looking for results fast, there’s more good news!
+It’s been found that body composition changes require about 60% less time to see a difference when comparing strength training to cardio.
+You can spend about 15 minutes instead of 45 and get better lasting results and the appearance of increased muscle and decreased fat.